xcjs/musebot/docs/Musebot.md

 2. Ensure that musebot is set as executable.

    `chmod +x musebot`
+3. Rename `.env.example` to `.env`.
-3. Configure Musebot using the provided .env file and place it in the same directory as the Musebot executable.
-The .env file is documented to explain the use case of each provided environment variable.
+4. Configure Musebot using the provided `.env` file and place it in the same directory as the Musebot executable.
+The `.env` file is documented to explain the use case of each provided environment variable.
-4. Continue to Bot Registration.
+5. Continue to Bot Registration.

 ## Bot Registration